StevenLwcz/gdb-python/README.md

     create new tui windows to give filtered view since tui reg float and tui reg vector display more info than you are interested in

 ```
+These functions were written in order to learn about and explore the GDB Python API while learning about ARM assembler.